viniciusbuscacio/Tauri-Calc/README.md

 ## About The Project

-This project is a desktop calculator application built with Tauri, leveraging the security and performance benefits of Rust for the backend while utilizing React with TypeScript for the frontend.
-The application is structured following Clean Architecture principles, making it maintainable, testable, and adaptable.
+This project is a desktop calculator application built with Tauri, created for study purposes.
+The idea is to understand how Tauri works, and the interaction with Rust, React, Typescript, and also operational systems (Windows 11, MAC OS, Ubuntu Linux).

+Also, the application is structured following Clean Architecture principles, making it maintainable, testable, and adaptable.

 The calculator features a modern UI with custom window chrome, providing a native-feeling experience across platforms.
 All calculations are performed safely within the Rust backend, utilizing the meval parsing library for expression evaluation.